CHAYM97E/SmartSafety-Project/README.md

-# SafeZone AI – Real-Time Safety Detection System
+# SmartSafety – recommendations, predictions, and smarter real-time detection

 ## Project Overview

-**SafeZone AI** is an innovative solution designed to enhance safety in industrial environments, particularly in companies dealing with chemical products.
+**SmartSafety** is an innovative solution designed to enhance safety in industrial environments, particularly in companies dealing with chemical products.
 This system leverages artificial intelligence for real-time detection of personal protective equipment (PPE) and identification of authorized personnel in sensitive areas.
 The main objective is to prevent incidents by immediately alerting in case of non-compliance or unauthorized intrusion.

 ## Client Context

-This project addresses the needs of a Tunisian industrial company aiming to strengthen on-site safety.
+This project addresses the needs of a moroccan industrial company OCP SAFI aiming to strengthen on-site safety.
 The key requirements include:

 * **Automated Monitoring:** Use of existing surveillance cameras for continuous detection.
 * **Anomaly Detection:** Automatic identification of missing PPE (helmet, vest, glasses) and unauthorized individuals.